 - Request a duplicate copy of your Student Aid Report (SAR).

-Write your PIN number down in a safe place as you will need this pin number for many years as you pursue your education.
+Write your FSA ID down in a safe place as you will need this information in order to access any Federal Student Aid information.

 Step 2 – File the Free Application for Federal Student Aid (FAFSA)

 To be considered for any type of financial aid (grants or loans), all students must file the FAFSA.
 There are two ways to complete the application:

 - Paper Application: The FAFSA is available at your local high school, community college or local university.
 There is no fee to apply for financial aid using the FAFSA.

 - Online Application: The online FAFSA can be completed on the Department of Education website at www.fafsa.ed.gov.
 There is no fee to apply online.

 The Reynolds Office of Financial Aid recommends that applicants file the FAFSA online as it is the fastest, most efficient, and most accurate application method.
 Your results will be sent to you and Reynolds about a week after completing your application if it is electronically signed with your PIN.

 Remember to include Reynolds’s school code on the FAFSA; if you do not include our school code, we will not receive your application.
 J. Sargeant Reynolds Community College’s school code is 003759.

 Students who meet priority deadlines set by the Reynolds Office of Financial will have the best chance for consideration for all the financial aid you may be eligible for.
 Make sure to apply for your financial aid before these priority deadlines: